ballerina-platform/ballerina-dev-website/spec/http/spec.md

 ```

 If the query parameter is not defined in the function signature, then the query param binding does not happen.
 If a
-query param of the request URL has no corresponding parameter in the resource function, then that param is ignored.
+query param of the request URL has no corresponding parameter in the resource method, then that param is ignored.
 If the parameter is defined in the function, but there is no such query param in the URL, that request will lead
 to a 400 BAD REQUEST error response unless the type is nilable (string?)